hg-mirrors/pypy_extradoc/blog/draft/2018-12-gc-disable/gc-disable.rst

 better.
 There is still one spike towards the end, but after some investigation we concluded that it was **not** caused by the GC.

+Note that this does **not** mean that the whole program became magically
+faster: we simply moved the GC pauses in some other place which is **not** shown in the graph: in this specific use case this technique was useful because it allowed us to shift the GC work in places where pauses are more acceptable.

 All in all, a pretty big success, I think.
 These functionalities are already available in the nightly builds of PyPy, and will be included in the next
-release: take this as a Christmas present :)
+release: take this as a New Year present :)

 Antonio Cuni and the PyPy team